werdnakof/DatabaseNotes/12_-_Parallel_Databases.md

 **Inter-query parallelism**: different queries excute on different processors **intra-query parallelism**:
-	- **intra-operator (horizontal, JOINs)**: operators decomposed into independent operators instances, which perform the same operation on different subsets of data
+	- **intra-operator (horizontal, JOINs)**:
+		- operators decomposed into independent operators instances, which perform the same operation on different subsets of data
+		- e.g. JOIN, the two sub relations can be carried out seperately before join
 	- **inter-operator (vertical)**: operations overlapped
 		- pipeline data from one stage to the next without materialisation
 		- e.g. SELECT -> PROJECT